Code-Institute-Submissions/foodieclub/README.md

         * [ESLint](https://eslint.org/)<br>
           ESLint was used to evaluate all the React.js code.
         * [Prettier](https://prettier.io/docs/en/index.html)<br>
-          Prettier was used to enforce a consistent code style across my entire work
+          Prettier was used to enforce a consistent code style across my entire work.

     * ## Frameworks - Libraries - Programs Used